 - zest and juice of one lemon

 - 2 tablespoons Greek Yogurt

-- 6 chicken thighs, trimmed of excess fat
+- 6 chicken thighs bone in, skin on, trimmed of excess fat

 - Preheat oven to 400 degrees.
 Place whole bell pepper on a baking sheet and cook for 25 minutes or until skin blackens and flesh is tender.
 Remove from the oven and slip into a small paper bag.
 Roll up the end of the bag and let the pepper steam.

 - In a small skillet toast the coriander, cumin and caraway seeds until fragrant, and beginning to sizzle and pop, about 3-4 minutes.
 Transfer to a mortar and pestle or spice grinder and grind or pulse to a powder.

 - Heat the oil in a frying pan over medium heat and add the onion, garlic and fresh chilies.
 Cook 6-8 minutes until fragrant and slightly browned.